 So, as effects may be a determining factor between two identical amps, you may want to lower these features on your shopping requirements list.

-Many acoustic guitar amplifiers have much more than just one channel, which means plugging into several guitars or other instruments, or a voice microphone and guitar, relying on what you need.
+Many acoustic guitar amplifiers have much more than just one channel, which means plugging into several guitars or other instruments, or a vocal microphone and guitar, relying on what you need.
 It’s a significant benefit to have the most flexibility and dial the right sound for any of the instruments or mics you’re plugging in, EQs, individual buttons, and effects.

 Most 20-watt acoustic guitar amplifiers have some form of feedback control.
 If you play in a scenario where you need to turn your amp more than halfway, this function might be vital.
-Looking at this feature, consider both user-friendliness and effect on tone consistency.
+Looking at this feature, consider both user-friendliness and the effect on tone consistency.
 Some amps provide a total push-button feedback control that can induce a sound richness loss.
 Some amps have more elaborate switches, such as notch filters, to distinguish trouble frequencies.
 These buttons, though, can take some experimenting to dial correctly.

 Acoustic amplifiers give you great control over your guitar’s sound and allow you to amplify your device.
 Yet to them, there’s far more since acoustic guitar amps can also be used to project vocals.